armory3d/armory_docs/logic_nodes/logic_nodes_Main.md

 ![](/assets/logic_nodes_nodesgrouplook.JPG)

-As Armory3D is Open-Source 3D game enigne, It is possible for anybody to create their own Logic Node.
+As Armory3D is "Open-Source" 3D game enigne, It is possible for anybody to create their own Logic Node.
 If you want to learn about how to create your own Logic Nodes, then follow this link ->[Custom Logic Nodes](/dev/logicnodes.md).

 Now, let study about it!

 ![](/assets/.JPG)

-White: String.
-This is String value.
+White: This can be either float or string.

 Red: In and Out Socket.
 This is connected to other logic nodes, it handle execution order.

 Orange: Array.
 This is Array and it value.

 Yellow: Bool.
-This is Boolean value such as true/false.
+This is Boolean value such as True/False.

 Darker Green: Integer.
 This is Integer value such as -8 or 8.